SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 * Wiki within this repository contains Business Requirements and Limitations.

 ### Project Team Accomplishments
-1. Created the "Business Rquirements" wiki page that explains the specs for a "crawl" phase
+1. Created the "Business Requirements" wiki page that explains the specs for a "crawl" phase
 1. Create the "Solution Components" wiki page
 1. Created template APEX class
 1. Demonstrated proof of concept with test flows for Workflow Rules and Process Builder, successfully retrieving 'result' variable string from flows.